BJTU-MIMO/Channel_estimation_CBDNet/README.md

 ## Content of Code Package

-The package generates the simulation SE results which are used in Figure 6, Figure 7, Figure 8, and Figure 9.
-To be specific:
+The package generates the simulation results:

 - `CBDNet.py`: Main function;
 - `models.py`: Generate the CBDNet Network;